kelsheyk/election-algos-byzantine-voters/README.md

 1. There is a strict order on candidate preference -- a voter cannot be indifferent between 2 candidates.
 2. Every voter ranks all candidates.

-# Build steps from the command line
+## Build Pruned Kemeny

+### Command Line

 Windows:

 1. Have java jdk bin on your path
 2. Navigate to the root directory election-algos-byzantine-voters
-4. Run `javac -d . -classpath ".;Libraries/*" *java`
+4. Run `javac -cp ".;Libraries/*" .\prunedkemeny\*.java`
-    1. Note that `-d .` creates the required package directory, prunedkemeny, in the root at build time

 Solaris, Linux, and OS X

 1. Same as above but use : instead of ; as the classpath separator both for building and running

+### IntelliJ IDEA

+1. Open IntelliJ IDEA
+2. File -> Open -> Navigate to git root directory -> Click OK
+3. Run the 2 byzantine and ThreeCandidateSevenVoter configuration
+4. Add or change configurations as needed